 And when they combined it all, the result was an original song.
 The group jumped to its feet and danced away the chill.
 Not a PowerPoint slide was to be seen anywhere.

 And with that, Levitin and Pierce Freelon concluded another Beat Making Lab.
 Beat making—or composing music out of traditional rhythms and modern electronic techniques—involves using software to transform driving beats into original compositions.
 Freelon and Levitin, who both teach at the University of North Carolina at Chapel Hill, created the Beat Making Lab to reach communities around the world.
 They travel with an electronic music studio that fits into a backpack and train burgeoning beat makers to collaborate and use the equipment to make music.

 But I wasn't at a music festival.
 I was at the third International Conference on Family Planning, at a session hosted by IntraHealth International.
 In a conference filled with speeches, PowerPoint presentations and inscrutable posters, beat making stood out for its liveliness, creativity and sheer fun.
-It offers a new approach for engaging young people to make informed decisions about their sexual and reproductive health.
+It offers a new approach for engaging young people to make informed decisions about their sexual health.

 In June, IntraHealth partnered with the Beat Making Lab team to bring the experience to life for 20 young Ethiopians in Addis Ababa.
 Over the course of two weeks, they discussed family planning and other health issues and learned to create powerful musical messages for their peers in Ethiopia, where the unmet need for contraception among married women aged 15-19 is almost one third.